-I’m seeing quite a few comments on my site about Climate Change Conspiracy theories etc… and having a scientific background thought I’d throw a challenge out to those who are Climate Change Conspiracy Believers.
+I’m seeing quite a few comments on my politics site about Climate Change Conspiracy Theories etc… and having a scientific background thought I’d throw a challenge out to those who are climate change skeptics.

 I almost completed a BSc in Molecular Genetics at the University of Sussex about 20 years ago.
 All I had to do to finish my degree was sit around 21 hours of final exams (everything else was complete), but my health, specifically back pain (later diagnosed as degraded discs) was so bad I literally couldn’t sit in a chair for the final exams!
 Took a year out hoping for a cure, but was never able to go back to complete my degree.
 I was expecting a minimum 2:1 degree, which considering the number of lectures I missed because of my back would have been pretty good.

 I’ve researched global warming, the green house effect in the past (quite sometime ago, wasn’t called climate change back then) and was dubious at the time it could affect the Earth in a way as described by those who believed the end of the world is nigh (the media really hyped this up 20ish years ago) if we don’t stop pumping out so many greenhouse gases!

 The oceans have an enormous capacity for absorbing CO2 and the Earth has had much higher levels of CO2 in the past and coped (much larger plants for example).
 We might struggle, but the planet won’t.

 Currently I don’t know enough of the current scientific climate change research to give a FULLY informed opinion, but what I have researched leads me to two obvious conclusions.